laurentedel/causality-for-ml/README.md

+# Test commit in GitHub
+I've been commited \o/

 # Causality for Machine Learning

 This repo accompanies the prototype code from our [report](https://ff13.fastforwardlabs.com/), specifically the Invariant Risk Minimization (IRM) approach discussed in chapters 3 & 4.